jona70x/react-gallery/README.md

 # Welcome to my React gallery app

 This project was created using React Router V6 and create react app.
+In order to make this project work, you will need an api key from flickr.
+Edit the KEY constant in the APP component.
+Here is the link https://www.flickr.com/services/apps/create/apply/

 # Getting Started with Create React App